Over the years we have seen prefabricated timber houses of all shapes and kinds… but we were yet to see one that stands on its roof.

 This question didn't get a precise answer.
 However, we were able to understand that the total cost of the building falls somewhere between 300 000 and 400 000 EUR.

 A straight regular building of the same size and shape would have cost no more than 250 000 EUR.

 Yes, building a house upside-down is indeed more expensive than building a regular one!

 The extra cost has to do with the extra challenges and the huge amount of steel used for the construction of the load-bearing structure.

-Initially, the house was designed to be inclined only on one of the two axes, like all other upside-down houses in Europe.
+Initially, the house was designed to be inclined only on one of the two axis, like all other upside-down houses in Europe.

 When the idea came to incline the building on two axis, the complexity of the project increased a lot.